FlowFuse/flowfuse/docs/contribute/architecture.md

 ### Container Drivers

-Projects are started byt the FlowForge Management Application via one of the following Container Drivers
+Projects are started by the FlowForge Management Application via one of the following Container Drivers

 #### Localfs

-This driver runs Projects as seperarte processes on the same machine as the FlowForge Management Application.
-Each Project get's it's own userDir and a dedicated TCP/IP port to listen to.
+This driver runs Projects as separate processes on the same machine as the FlowForge Management Application.
+Each Project gets its own `userDir` and a dedicated TCP/IP port to listen to.

 #### Kubernetes

-This driver runs Projects in seperate containers and each instance is accesses by a dedicated hostname.
+This driver runs Projects in separate containers and each instance is accesses by a dedicated hostname.

 #### Docker-Compose